reorx/screenshot-organizer/README.md

 ## TODO

 - [ ] auto rename screenshots to configured naming template. this feature works independently, regardless of whether the folder organizing feature is enabled or not
+- [ ] image compression feature
+- [ ] show recent screenshots in the menbar menu dropdown, with sub menu to copy path or image content or open share menu

 ## License